 ii.
 SEVIS Fee

 A fee of $180 which is paid to the Department of Homeland Security.
-In our program the host company normally pays this fee and you receive the SEVIS receipt via TNT shipment or via e/mail from SACC-USA.
+In our program the intern/trainee normally pays this fee, which can be paid online.
+Make sure to print a receipt to bring to the interview.

 iii.
 SACC-USA Service Fee

 A fee determined by the duration of your internship and normally paid to SACC-USA by the host company.

 Once the application is complete, SACC-USA will issue the DS-2019 and send it to you along with a receipt for the $180 SEVIS fee.
 We will usually send the application by express delivery service (FedEx, UPS, etc.) and you should be available to receive the shipment.
 If this is not convenient, we can send it to your school, place of work or other address where someone is available to sign for the shipment on your behalf.
 Please remember to include entry security code (portkod), if applicable.
 Express delivery from the United States usually takes 2-3 days to most Swedish cities, but could take four days to smaller towns.

 To schedule an appointment for a visa interview at the U.S. Embassy in Stockholm you first need to get the SEVIS number on your DS-2019 from SACC-USA.
 Complete instructions on how to book the interview and what you need to do prior to the interview are available at theU.S Embassy website.

 You will not receive the visa at the interview.
 The Embassy will keep your passport and send it to you with the visa stamp via registered mail.
 This normally takes two days but may take up to one week.

 Do not pay for airfare to the U.S. prior to receiving the visa.

 If you have a question about your visa application that you do not find the answer to within these pages, please send an email to Cecilia Kullman: firstname.lastname@example.org.